anaskhaled98/Age-Calculator/README.md

 # Age Calculator

-*Age calculator* is a project designed to calculate age.
+*Age calculator* is a project designed to calculate ages.

 ## Usage
 The user will enter his birth date and the program will execute his age in years automatically.